whiteboxdev/library-defold-grid-engine/README.md

 Defold Grid Engine provides grid-based movement, interactions, and utility features to a Defold game engine project.

-An [example project](https://github.com/klaytonkowalski/library-defold-grid-engine/tree/master/example) is available if you need additional help with configuration.

 Please click the ☆ button on GitHub if this repository is useful or interesting.
 Thank you!

 ![alt text](https://github.com/klaytonkowalski/library-defold-grid-engine/blob/master/assets/thumbnail.png?raw=true)